videmsky/markdown-cv/index.md

 ## Professional

+`May 2023 – Current`
+__Vantage__, New York, NY

+- __Sales Engineer__
+  * • Growing our portfolio of enterprise customers through earned trust and consistent and high quality technical advisory
+  * • Guiding enterprise prospects through evaluation stages to realize business value and secure procurement
+  * • Demonstrating technical expertise through effective communication and technical acumen
+  * • Documenting use-cases and personas to shape tactical pre-sales and expansion strategies
+  * • Collaborating with engineering and product teams to enhance functionality and refine documentation

-`Aug 2022 – Current`
+`Aug 2022 – May 2023`
 __Do__, Central Coast, CA

 - __Chief Do’er__
-  * • Working with Enterprise customers to expand continuous delivery methodologies among business units
+  * • Worked with Enterprise customers to expand continuous delivery methodologies among business units
-  * • Enabling teams to explore new ways of working & embrace a non-radical shift-left methodology for publishing, securing, & shipping software
+  * • Enabled teams to explore new ways of working & embrace a non-radical shift-left methodology for publishing, securing, & shipping software
-  * • Implementing practical technical deliverables with minimal hand-waving
+  * • Implemented practical technical deliverables with minimal hand-waving
-  * • Evangelizing relevant best practices observed in the field
+  * • Evangelized relevant best practices observed in the field
   * • Focus: GitOps, Kubernetes, Progressive Delivery, Continuous Deployment, Metrics/Logging/Tracing (o11y), & Everything As Code

 `Mar 2022 – Aug 2022`
 __Observe__, San Mateo, CA